pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 identify classes of taxonomic names, which does not fit our workflow.
 For example, the identifier for the class "biological name" is `NOMEN_0000030`.
 In our workflow both RDF generation and debugging would be severely hampered by this convention.
-That's why we have defined names in OpenBiodiv and mapped them to their NOMEN equivalents.
+Therefore, OpenBiodiv names use human-readable identifiers.

 **Def.
 (Biological Name, Scientific Name, Vernacular Name):** *Biological Name, Scientific Name, and Vernacular Name are introduced as their NOMEN